-Scamp is a self-contained, modular embedded computer.
-You can use it as the basis for any number of projects.
+Scamp is a self-contained embedded computer.
+You can use it as the basis for your projects.

 It's used in schools and universities for research or teaching.
 It's used in home projects by hobbyists.
 Companies use Scamp in product development to rapidly prototype and debug their own hardware, or as the controller core of their next product.